How to make an easy BBQ sauce your family will love

 The Store Brand was Better

 I was surprised to learn that the store brand had less sodium in the can of tomato paste than the name brand.
-Even the slight difference makes an impact on the overall health of this recipe.
+Even a slight difference makes an impact on the overall health of this recipe.

 Mealtime conversation starters

 Creating memorable conversations is an easy way for couples to increase their bond.
-Plus it leads to interesting meal discussions.
+Plus, it leads to interesting meal discussions.
 You may just find out something you didn’t know.

 What’s your most embarrassing story about being sick?

 In case there's a piece of equipment or ingredient that you don't have, you can conveniently order it by clicking on the item.
 Balanced Healthstyles may earn on qualified purchases, which help maintain the free resources on this site -- Thanks for your support!

 - 16 oz Hunts no salt added tomato sauce (2-8oz cans - for substitutions see notes)

 - ½ cup apple cider vinegar or sub red wine vinegar